What to Say at the Bank When Opening a Miller Trust Account in Mississippi

 Branch asks for a tax ID (EIN) for the trust

-What to say: Mississippi's Income Trust uses the claimant's Social Security number, and the Division of Medicaid's help sheet describes an ordinary separate bank account that does not have to be styled as a 'trust account.'
+Mississippi's Income Trust uses the claimant's Social Security number, and the Division of Medicaid's help sheet describes an ordinary separate bank account that does not have to be styled as a 'trust account.'
 Show the branch the Appendix A-8-1 form and the A-8-2 Help Sheet.
 If the bank's own policy requires a separate tax ID for a trust account, the trustee can obtain an EIN from the IRS, but Mississippi Medicaid does not require one.

-Bring: MS Appendix A-8-1 Income Trust + A-8-2 Help Sheet
+Document to bring: MS Appendix A-8-1 Income Trust + A-8-2 Help Sheet

 Refusal 2